Upgrade NEMS Linux to Newer Version

 These steps may be followed to upgrade from one major point release to the next major point release.
 For example, this process will take you from NEMS Linux 1.1 to NEMS Linux 1.2, or NEMS Linux 1.2.x to NEMS Linux 1.3, or ultimately, NEMS Linux 1.3 to 2.0, and so-on.

-- Boot your Pi with the new NEMS Linux card and initialize it as normal (instructions are provided via your web browser when you connect)
+Boot your NEMS Server with the new NEMS Linux card and initialize it as normal (instructions are provided via your web browser when you connect).

-- Once you get to the dashboard simply click Migrator→Restore to open the documentation which walks you through restoring your settings from your backup.nems file.
+Once you get to the dashboard simply go through the NEMS Migrator nems-restore process to restore your settings from your backup.nems file.

 See legacy upgrade documentation here: http://www.baldnerd.com/nems-migrator-legacy-upgrade/